Using your influence: How to master your influencer marketing strategy

-Ella Redden is our Digital PR & Social Media Executive, with a whole lot of experience in getting brands seen and spoken about by the right people.
+Ella Redden is our Digital PR & Social Media Manager, with a whole lot of experience in getting brands seen and spoken about by the right people.
 (She’s also the expert behind our Instagram page, if you’ve not checked us out already.)
 Take a look at her top tips for getting started in influencer marketing.

 Influencer marketing is set to be a $15 billion industry by 2022.
 Even through a global pandemic, it shows no signs of slowing down.
 75% of brands now include influencer marketing as an integral part of their multi-channel strategy, and we think it’s about time the other 25% did too.